Show all results...

 Symptoms

-A case of norovirus, rhinovirus, or flu can be just as contagious and disruptive as Covid, so please protect other campers and don’t send sick campers to camp.
-If staff notice that a camper has any symptoms of illness, they will call caregivers and request they be picked up immediately.
+Any illness can be just as contagious and disruptive as Covid, so please protect other campers and don’t send sick campers to camp.

 FAQ